 Activities of the E3 subunits of the pyruvate dehydrogenase complex and 2-oxoglutarate dehydrogenase complex, which have NAD+ as substrates, unstimulated by supplements are completely acceptable as is.

 If niacin, niacin derivatives, riboflavin and/or lipoic acid are supplemented pantothenic acid and thiamine will not work against the negative symptoms of schizophrenia.
 A B-50 supplement is a terrible supplement.
 What not to supplement with is as important as what to supplement with.
 Lipoic acid increases l-cysteine levels by reducing cystine to L-cysteine but cystine must be present to enter cells by way of the cystine/glutamate antiporter.
 Once in cells cystine is rapidly reduced to L-cysteine.
 In any case lipoic acid is synthesized on lysine residues of proteins so supplemental lipoic acid would not boost activities of the E2 subunit of the pyruvate dehydrogenase complex and E2 subunit of the 2-oxoglutarate complex.
 Do not supplement with pantethine.
 Pantethine depletes cystine.

 The supplements must be taken with food.
 Taking the supplements with food makes a huge difference.

 Can pantothenic acid, sulbutiamine, sublingual biotin, EPA + DHA, coenzyme Q10 and l-carnitine be effective against the negative symptoms of schizophrenia when taken alone?
 I don’t know.
-Minimally, to be avoided supplements and polyphenol containing drinks as listed on the Treatment page should be avoided.
+Minimally, to be avoided supplements as listed on the Treatment page should be avoided.